immutable/ts-immutable-sdk/examples/checkout/sdk-gas-estimation-with-nextjs/README.md

+# Checkout SDK Gas Estimation Example App

-This is a NextJS app that shows the use of the Immutable Checkout SDK to estimate gas for swap and bridge transactions.
+This example app is designed to show you how to estimate gas for swap and bridge transaction on Immutable zkEVM.

+This example app runs on Immutable zkEVM Testnet.
+To use this code on Immutable zkEVM Mainnet make sure you instantiate the SDK with the Mainnet configuration.
 ## Getting Started

 First, run the development server: